 As a 16-year-old, I can attest to this.
 Within the past month or so, social media has provided me with a monolithic viewpoint: America’s justice system is indelibly and blatantly anti-black.
 Dare to question the validity of the claim, and you are an abettor of white supremacy.
-Teenagers, lacking a sense of purpose while being quarantined during COVID-19, have united together against the virus of racism, doxxing those who question their assertions.
+Teenagers, lacking a sense of purpose while being quarantined during COVID-19, have united together against the virus of racism.

 Unlike many on the political Right — the side I identify with more — I consider myself to be open-minded, my beliefs driven by evidence and understood truths.
 Thus, I have tasked myself with analyzing the contention that systemic, anti-black racism is omnipresent within America’s criminal justice system.